Rigellute/jekyll-blog/_posts/2015-12-17-How-My-Website-Was-Made.md

 ---
 layout: post
-title: How My Website Was Made
+title: How My Website Was Made (Part 1)
 ---
 I have broken this down into three parts.